particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 - Pooled usage across all products in the organization
 - Organization level users that have access to all products
 - You can still have product level users with access to specific products, if needed
-- There is no per-product fee for products in your growth organization, however the devices, data operations, and cellular data usage by the devices in those products count against your organization's total usage.
+- There is no per-product fee for products in your basic organization, however the devices, data operations, and cellular data usage by the devices in those products count against your organization's total usage.
 - A user can belong to multiple organizations if needed.

 {{top}}

-### What happens when I move a product to growth?
+### What happens when I move a product to basic?

-When you move a product into your growth plan organization:
+When you move a product into your basic plan organization:

 - Devices stay online the entire time with no interruption.
 - Webhooks will continue to function.